drivet/website/content/blog/blogging/emacs-pelican-workflow.md

     (global-set-key (kbd "C-c w n") 'refresh-dates)

-The code doesn't work if the header spans more than one line, but that doesn't really happen very often in my workflow, so I haven't handled it.
+The code doesn't work if the header spans more than one line, but that doesn't really happen very often in my workflow (certainly not for date entries), so I haven't handled it.

 [1]: https://blog.getpelican.com